rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

 ## `unpack!` all the things

 One important thing of note is the `unpack!` macro, which accompanies all recursive calls.
-The macro ensures, that you get the result of the recursive call while updating the basic block that you are now in.
+The macro ensures that you get the result of the recursive call while updating the basic block that you are now in.
 As an example: lowering `a + b` will need to do three somewhat independent things: